chadblack/Inquisition2025/calendar.md

 * Write a research précis on Rawlings.
 Write summary findings of the cases from Homza.

-## Week 4: The Reformation and the Counter-Reformation
+## Week 4: The "Judiazing Heresy"

-February 15 (Tuesday) Protestants and Alumbradas
+September 9 (Tuesday) Protestants and Alumbradas

 READ:

 * Rawlings, 90-113.

-February 17 (Thursday) Evolving Mission
+September 11 (Thursday) Evolving Mission

 READ: